bob1de/btrfs-backup/README.rst

 and *send/receive* between filesystems.
 Think of it as a basic version of Time Machine.

-Backups can be stored either locally or remotely (e.g. via SSH).
+Backups can be stored locally and/or remotely (e.g. via SSH).
+Multi-target setups are supported as well as dealing with transmission failures (e.g. due to network outage).

 Its main goals are to be **reliable** and **functional** while maintaining **user-friendliness**.
 It should be easy to get started in